crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 ## Initialize AppSec configuration and rules

 As often in CrowdSec, the relevant pieces of configuration can be acquired by installing a collection.
-We are going to use a collection targeting vulnerabilities that are popular and might be exploited by bad actors trying to break into your server:
+We are going to use a collection targeting vulnerabilities that are popular and might be exploited by bad actors trying to break into your server and our collection of generic attack vectors:

 <!-- @tko fix collection name -->

 ```
 cscli collections install crowdsecurity/appsec-virtual-patching
+cscli collections install crowdsecurity/appsec-generic-rules
 ```

-This collection provides you:
+These collections provide you:

-- The config for the AppSec Component (`crowdsecurity/virtual-patching`)
+- The config for the AppSec Component (`crowdsecurity/appsec-default`)
 - All our virtual patching rules
 - The CrowdSec Parser for AppSec
 - The CrowdSec Scenario(s) for AppSec

+If you want to learn how to write your own rules you can check our [rule writing tutorial](/appsec/create_rules.md).

 ## Configure the AppSec Component acquisition